drunkONdata/display_sense/README.md

 The `requirements.txt` file lists all Python libraries necessary for utilizing DisplaySense, and they will be installed using the following commands:

 `pip install -r requirements.txt`

 `conda install -r requirements.txt`

 AWS Identity and Access Management (IAM) must be configured to manage access to AWS services and resources securely.
 Please see Amazon's [getting set up](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-set-up.html) documentation.

-Once AWS access has been established the AWS SNS and AWS SQS steps of the data pipeline can be configured as well.
+Once AWS access has been configured, you're ready to create a topic using Amazon SNS.
+A topic is a communication channel to send messages and subscribe to notifications.
+It provides an access point for publishers and subscribers to communicate with each other.
+Please see the [SNS documentation](https://aws.amazon.com/sns/getting-started/) for configuring an SNS Topic.

-Please see the [SNS documentation](https://aws.amazon.com/sns/getting-started/) for configuring an SNS Topic and the [SQS documentation](https://aws.amazon.com/sqs/getting-started/) for configuring a queue.
+Finally, configure an Amazon SQS queue.
+Amazon SQS moves data between distributed application components and helps you decouple these components.
+Please see the [SQS documentation](https://aws.amazon.com/sqs/getting-started/) for configuring a queue.

 ## Future Work